If you’re planning an iris garden, here are a few tips you can use on how to plant an iris garden successfully.

 In more extensive plantings, try to make a large block of these plants for maximum effect.
 Note that if you’re only growing a few iris of different colors, then another plan is to mix them into the general garden and surround them with perennials.
 This allows you to hide the foliage after the massive blooms are finished.

-General Isis Garden Maintenance
+General Iris Garden Maintenance

 There is very little maintenance required.
 When old leaves slide away without resistance, it’s time to get rid of them.
 Your iris flower can be pollinated by bees, resulting in a seed pod (egg-shaped).
 To avoid your garden from being overrun by some new UNWANTED iris flower color, remove old bloom stems (containing seed pods).
 Weeds should surround plants to allow for proper air circulation.